 Confirm that a switch port exists for management and vMotion

 Before you begin examine the VSS to confirm that management and vMotion port groups were created correctly by Article 1's script.
 Once your sure the VLAN settings for the port group are correct then you can move to the next step.
+You may want to confirm your host isolation settings it’s possible these steps will cause a HA failure if you take too long to switch over and don’t have independent datastore networking.
+Best practice would be to disable HA or switch to leave powered on isolation response.

 Remove vMotion, etc.. from VDS and add to VSS